Minimally Invasive Spinal Surgery in Israel

 Is my medical problem suitable for this surgery?

-This new technology is generally used by neurosurgeons to treat patient that suffer from: degenerative-dystrophic changes in the spine, spinal column deformities (scoliosis, kyphosis), tumors, vertebral fractures and herniated disks.
+This new technology is generally used by neurosurgeons to treat patient who suffer from: degenerative-dystrophic changes in the spine, spinal column deformities (scoliosis, kyphosis), tumors, vertebral fractures and herniated disks.

 Here in HMC, our experts recommend this surgery for the following cases: